Vitamin B12 deficiency: Cardiometabolic disease outcomes

 Multiple studies have explored the association between vitamin B_{12} and metabolic disease outcomes, such as obesity, insulin resistance and the development of cardiovascular disease.
 A long-term study where vitamin B_{12} was supplemented across a period of 10 years, led to lower levels of weight gain in overweight or obese individuals (p < 0.05).

 There are several mechanisms which may explain the relationship between obesity and decreased vitamin B_{12} status.
 Vitamin B_{12} is a major dietary methyl donor, involved in the one-carbon cycle of metabolism and a recent genome-wide association (GWA) analysis showed that increased DNA methylation is associated with increased BMI in adults, consequently a deficiency of vitamin B_{12} may disrupt DNA methylation and increase non-communicable disease risk.
 Vitamin B_{12} is also a co-enzyme which converts methylmalonyl-CoA to succinyl-CoA in the one carbon cycle.
 If this reaction cannot occur, methylmalonyl-CoA levels elevate, inhibiting the rate-limiting enzyme of fatty acid oxidation (CPT1 – carnitine palmitoyl transferase), leading to lipogenesis and insulin resistance.
 Further to this, reduced vitamin B_{12} concentrations in the obese population is thought to result from repetitive short-term restrictive diets and increased vitamin B_{12} requirements secondary to increased growth and body surface area.
 It has also been hypothesised that low vitamin B_{12} concentrations in obese individuals are a result of wrong feeding habits, where individuals consume a diet low in micronutrient density.
 Finally, vitamin B_{12} is involved in the production of red blood cells, and vitamin B_{12} deficiency can result in anemia, which causes fatigue and the lack of motivation to exercise.

-The investigation into the relationship between cardiovascular disease (CVD) and vitamin B_{12} has been limited, and there is still controversy as to whether primary intervention with vitamin B_{12} will lower cardiovascular disease.
+The investigation into the relationship between cardiovascular disease and vitamin B_{12} has been limited, and there is still controversy as to whether primary intervention with vitamin B_{12} will lower cardiovascular disease.
 Deficiency of vitamin B_{12} can impair the remethylation of homocysteine in the methionine cycle, and result in raised homocysteine levels.
 There is much evidence linking elevated homocysteine concentrations with an increased risk of cardiovascular disease, and homocysteine lowering treatments have led to improvements in cardiovascular reactivity and coagulation factors.
 In adults with metabolic syndrome, individuals with low levels of vitamin B_{12} had higher levels of homocysteine compared to healthy subjects.
 It is thus possible that vitamin B_{12} deficiency enhances the risk of developing cardiovascular disease in individuals who are obese.
 Alternatively, low levels of vitamin B_{12} may increase the levels of proinflammatory proteins which may induce ischaemic stroke.